- Location: The clinic is located in the Health Sciences Center at NWTC, 2740 W. Mason St..

-- Respiratory Therapist students provide Respiratory Care/ Asthma Clinics.
+- Respiratory Therapist (RT) students provide Respiratory Care/Asthma Clinics.

-- Health Care Business Services students and Health Information Technology students gain valuable experience and provide service in customer relations, telephone techniques, patient scheduling, medical office management, data collection, data analysis, and utilization of information technology systems.
+- Health Care Business Services (HCBS) program students gain valuable experience and provide service in customer relations, telephone techniques, patient scheduling, medical office management, data collection, data analysis, and utilization of information technology systems.

 - Increased student clinical opportunities for the development of excellent health care skills.